orlowdev/gatsby-source-notion-api/README.md

 Markdown contents of the page.
 Limited by blocks currently supported by Notion API.
 Unsupported blocks turn into HTML comments specifying that Notion marked this block as non-supported.

+Since there's not semantic HTML analog for column lists and columns, these Notion blocks are transformed to `<ColumnList>` and `<Column>` components in the markdown.
+To customize these components, you can write custom components for these and [include them in your `MDXProvider`](https://www.gatsbyjs.com/docs/mdx/importing-and-using-components#make-components-available-globally-as-shortcodes).

 ## Attaching images via "Files" property

 If you want to turn images attached through the "Files" property into file nodes that you can use with gatsby-image, you need to attach remote file nodes to the "Files" property.
 In the example below, the `propsToFrontmatter` is set to **true** and the **_Hero Image_** Files property is used for images: